Gnbiggs/challengeone/README.md

 The provider is specified as region eu-west-2.

-One VPC and Subnet configured (Main), for best practises there would be 2 configured using multiple AZ's.
+One VPC and 2 subnets are then created as the Load Balancer requires mulitple AZs.

 Internet gateway created to allow internet access.